Rubus fruticosus (Blackberry), in watercolour on vellum.

-- Graphite and tonal value drawings.
+- Graphite and the importance of tonal value drawings.

-- Introduction to pen and ink.
+- Introduction to pen & ink and experimenting with different techniques.

-- Introduction to colour.
+- Introduction to colour; the project for this module will be a flowering plant.
 You choose initially if you want to use watercolour or coloured pencil as your main medium.
-The project for this module will be a flowering plant.

 - Focus on fruit, vegetables and solid subjects, using your main medium.